MJingv/gogogo/dic.md

 mental health
 ---

-- what comes to mind when you think of things affect your mental health
+- what comes to mind when you think of things affecting your mental health?
-- do you think of child trama or obuse.
+- do you think of childhood *trauma* or *abuse*?
-- it's true that this advance have some obvious affect on your mental health
+- it's true that these *events* have *severe*  *effects* on your mental health
-- did you know that even small thing can also impact you they might even be more track,because you don't recognize them to help you avoid some of them.
+- but did you know that even small thing can also impact you
+- they might even be more *tricky*,because you don't recognize them to help you avoid some of them.
 - here are 6 small but harmful things that destroy your mental health
-- no.1 bad passion
+- no.1 bad *posture*
-- let's be honest.passion m be the last thing at night when you think of mental health but it matters accroding to a study from dn behavior therpy and experience cgatrue,a person terrible paster does have an impact on your mood this experience shows that people with bad passion are put high stress level and low mood and low to stand up hood when put in the same difficult situation those with strict passion are put improved mood ,high self-esteem and reduce fotige in the same dif situation good and obright paasion also provide focus and attention even in stress situation and combrust confidence not a mention the house benefit when you physically
+- let's be honest.*posture* might be the last thing in mind when you think of mental health, but it matters.
+- according to a study from dn of behavior *therapy* and experience *psychiatry*,a person's terrible posture does have an impact on your mood.
+- this experience shows that people with bad posture  *report* *higher* stress levels and a lower mood and low and those who stand up tall when put in these same difficult situations.
+- those with *straighter* postures *report* an improved mood ,higher self-esteem and reduced *fatigue* in the same difficult situation.
+- good and *upright* posture also provide focus and attention even in stressful situations and can *boost* confidence.
+- not to mention the *health* benefits when you physically
-- no2.clata
+- no2.*clutter*
-- mc or all well known orginaze comsultants says that we only need to keep thing that about drvie
+- mc a well-known organizing *consultant* says that we only need to keep thing that *spark* *joy*
-- declutting has increase popularity of this years.
+- *decluttering* has increased popularity over the years.
-- and accroding to a study rbs,rearchs from x journey claims that clutter is highly relative to the procrastination
+- and according to a study ,*rightfully so*,research from the *current* *psychology* journey claims that clutter is highly relative to the procrastination
-- when you're surround by over whelming mess,you tend to put off cleaning before you know it.
+- when you're surrounded by overwhelming mess,you tend to put off cleaning before you know it.
-- it just f i to orginaze ,this circle of lead to fastrition which in term affect your mental health
+- it just feels impossible to organize ,this circle often leads to *frustration* which in *turn* affects your mental health.
 - another study from journey of personality and social psychology show that clutter increase the cutter the level years the home
-- reorginazing is not just for a static ,it can also improve out mental health.
+- reorganizing is not just for *aesthetics* ,it can also improve our mental health.
-- no3.self-deprecating jokes
+- no3.self-deprecatign jokes
 - laughter is the best medicine,but when you are the joke,it's a different story
-- self-d jokes are undervaluing or blame yourself though hulmer.
+- self-deprecating jokes are undervaluing or *belittling* yourself though *humor*.
-- research from university of gnd ,such a study, it's a sort of self witness,and the person is not taking themselves seriously.
+- research from university of gnd ,*suggests* that it's a *sign* of *self-awareness*,and that a person is not taking themselves seriously.
-- it can also be sight of great well being in small dous
+- it can also be *sign* of great well-being in small *doses*
-- when you do it too often and it becomes the habit self-d jokes can be detrimental to your mental health.
+- when you do it too often and it becomes the habit self-deprecating jokes can be detrimental to your mental health.
-- constant self-deprediting jokes can create codi distortions.
+- constant self-deprecating jokes can create *cognitive* distortions.
-- when you start to believe that your jokes or you,it creates a different notion of yourself affect your identity and it does link to your depresion and disoya.
+- when you start to believe that your jokes or you,it creates a different notion of yourself affect your sefl-identity and it is linked to your depression and *dysphoria*.
-- a balance of how and when to make it fun to find yourself is the key to health hulmer and mental health.
+- a balance of how and when to make fun of yourself is the key to health *humor* and mental health.
-- no4.selfy
+- no4.*selfie*
-- but first ,let me take it a selfy,says it a famous song in the 2010 pop area.
+- but first ,let me take it a selfie,says it a famous song in the 2010s pop *era*.
-- the self has become such a culture icon,many social medium platforms are sent to arount it.
+- the selfie has become such a culture icon,where many social *media* platforms are *censored*  arount it.
 - it's a also a fun to do ,but the negative affects of this everyday activity can be detrimental.
-- several of studies have already shown that the consequence of selfy on body image and mental health.
+- several of studies have already shown that the consequence of selfies on body image and mental health.
-- it new study by m in 2018,let's conclusion is even expended says that even selfy said that re oken and retouch for a better result ,still resulting in the negative self-image.
+- in a new study by m in 2018,this conclusion is even expended showing that even selfies that retaken and retouched for a better result ,still resulted in the negative self-image.
-- they show similar body conjustnice and anxity to those who did not added or retouch the images
+- they show similar body *consciousness* and anxiety to those who did not *edit* or retouch the images
-- no5.mulity tasking
+- no5.multitasking
-- multiy tasking is highly valued.
+- multitasking is highly valued.
-- company hire those who can multy tasks to increase productivity and droven new.
+- company hire those who can multitasking to increase productivity and *revenue*.
-- accomplish a lot feel good,mulity tasking has its negative affects on mental health
+- while *accomplishing* a lot feels good,multitasking has its negative effects on mental health
-- multy tasking is c relate to irut ability and oro low a mood .
+- multitasking is *correlated*  to *irritability*  and *overall* lower mood.
-- because you take on so many activities at once ,you put yourself in highly stressful situation.
+- because you take on so many activities at once ,you put yourself in highly stress full situation.
-- this can make being productive error honictily hoda and sarcifise the quality of work
+- this can make being productive *ironically* *harder*  and *sacrifice* the quality of work
-- some times,it's best to focus on one thing at a time.
+- sometimes,it's best to focus on one thing at a time.
 - no6,venting or complaining
 - venting or complaining has its benefits.
-- being open about your motion can help you express your mind.
+- being open about your emotions can help you express your mind.
-- because laught can be hurts sometimes ,but when you do it too much and too often,it can have detrimental affects on your mental health.
+- because *life* can be *hard* sometimes ,but when you do it too much and too often,it can have detrimental effects on your mental health.
-- accroding to your experts ,venting is part of your body emotional responds.
+- according to your experts ,venting is part of your body emotional responds.
-- in sth is not right,it is your body's way to satisfy your emotional need.
+- *when* sth is not right,it is your body's way to satisfy your emotional needs.
 - venting will help you find other perspective about certain matters.
-- by doing even too much,you might loss sights of another perspective that might have to provide the bad ideas.
+- but when you *vent* even too much,you might lose sight of another perspective that might have to provide a *better* ideas.
-- you block cogtive of susion and you loss your trival in negative thoughts effecting your mental health.
+- you block *cognitive* *soothing* and you lose your *trail* in negative thoughts affecting your mental health.
-- scientists also believe that too much venting or open the ways for you to put string on your relationships.
+- scientists also believe that too much venting or open the ways for you to put a *strain* on your relationships.
 - a good balance of speaking and listening is balance you need to have when you vent.
-- as more as they things may same ,they can have a huge affect in your mental health.
+- as *small* as these things may *seem* ,they can have huge effect on your mental health.